mertmtn/view-transitions-api-demo/README.md

    cd mpa
    # OR for Single Page App
    cd spa
-3. Run a simple static server
+3. Run a simple static http server

-4. Interact with the demo: navigate between pages/sections and observe the transitions.
+5. Interact with the demo: navigate between pages/sections and observe the transitions.